djrobinson/djrobinson.me/src/pages/2019-05-05-framing-the-discussion/index.md

 date: "2019-05-05"
 path: "/framing"
 title: "Crypto: Framing the Discussion"
-tages: ['Blockchain', 'Cryptocurrency', 'Finance']
+tags: ['Blockchain', 'Cryptocurrency', 'Finance']
 excerpt: "Setting the boundaries for discussing innovations in the crypto-space"
 ---

-Dingo Crayons
+In theory and in practice.
+Over the last few years I have become obsessed over